 As with the series title labels above, these documents were pasted onto the folio envelopes used to contain the deliveries, and as an unfortunate result were typically soon discarded with the packaging.

 To date none of those documents for this series have been located, and all of the dates mentioned here are extrapolated from material associated with other series.

-The first group of six early 36 Series designs, 101-106, were created and carved before the end of 1933, and all six had been printed and distributed by the end of February 1934.
+The first group of six early 36 Series designs, 101 through 106, were created and carved before the end of 1933 and were printed and distributed in January and February 1934.

 The drawing styles, design inspirations, and signature and seal markings of the designs in the remaining thirty themes suggest that they were created within at least three sequential periods.
 There is evidence that Rakusan was as usual developing the series as he went along, and he changed his mind several times about the composition and ordering of the subject themes.
 As a result, the order in which the Fan Series and the 36 Series designs were created and carved is often not the order in which they were eventually first published.